USCGC William Sparling

-USCGC William Sparling (WPC-1154) will be the United States Coast Guard's 54th Sentinel-class cutter.
+USCGC William Sparling (WPC-1154) is the United States Coast Guard's 54th Sentinel-class cutter.

 Design

 Like her sister ships, William Sparling is designed to perform search and rescue missions, port security, and the interception of smugglers.
 She is armed with a remotely-controlled, gyro-stabilized 25 mm autocannon, four crew served M2 Browning machine guns, and light arms.
 She is equipped with a stern launching ramp, that allows her to launch or retrieve a water-jet propelled high-speed auxiliary boat, without first coming to a stop.
 Her high-speed boat has over-the-horizon capability, and is useful for inspecting other vessels, and deploying boarding parties.

 The crew's drinking water needs are met through a desalination unit.
 The crew mess is equipped with a television with satellite reception.

 Operational career

-On 15 August 2022, it was announced that William Sparling would be homeported in Boston, Massachusetts with an expected delivery date of July 2023 under commanding officer Jacklyn Kokomoor.
+On 15 August 2022, it was announced that William Sparling would be homeported at Coast Guard Base Boston in Boston, Massachusetts.

+The vessel's manufacturer, Bollinger Shipyards, of Lockport, Louisiana, delivered the ship to the Coast Guard, for her sea trials, in Key West, on July 20, 2023.
+She was commissioned at Station Portsmouth Harbor in New Castle, New Hampshire on October 19, 2023.
+Her sponsor was William "Bill" Sparling's widow Caroline Sparling and her first commanding officer was Lt.
+Jacklyn "Jackie" Kokomoor.